 Keep in mind the orders sought

-When drafting the affidavit, keep in mind the order being sought and what must be established in evidence to support the your case.
+When drafting the affidavit, keep in mind the order being sought and what must be established in evidence to support your case.
 You should bear in mind the terms of the Family Law Act and relevant case law.
 As a party is limited to one affidavit by that party (subject to Rule 9.07 of Family Law Rules) and oral evidence-in-chief will not be allowed without leave, it is crucial that all the elements of your case are addressed by the affidavit evidence.

 Whenever possible corroborate your evidence by reference to documents.
 For example, in a property matter attach correspondence from a lawyer or an actual contract to evidence the purchase price of real property, a passbook or bank statement to show source of funds to acquire real estate, passports to show dates of travel, terms of settlement when you are claiming direct financial contribution by reason of a common law verdict obtained in another court.

-In a parenting matter attaching copies of text messages, letters or emails received from the other parent may advanced your case.
+In a parenting matter attaching copies of text messages, letters or emails received from the other parent may be advanced your case.
 Attach copies of Child Support statements detailing payments to the CSA, etc.

 In the Federal Circuit Court, Rule 15.28(1) provides that a document which is to be used in conjunction with an affidavit must be annexed to the affidavit.
 Where a document is referenced for attachment in your affidavit, you should write and highlight in bold text "A true copy of [the said document] is hereto attached and marked as Annexure [A, B, etc.]" or words to that effect.
 In the event that it is impractical to annexe the document due to either the nature of the document or its length, then the document may be an exhibit to the affidavit under Rule 15.28(2).

-As in the Family Court, any annexure to an affidavit must be paginated, and contain a statement signed by the person (usually a Justice of the Peace) before which the affidavit is made' which identifies the document as the particular annexure.
+As in the Family Court, any annexure to an affidavit must be paginated and contain a statement signed by the person (usually a Justice of the Peace) before which the affidavit is made' which identifies the document as the particular annexure.
 Annexures should be paginated, and the pagination should continue, consecutively, until the last page of the last annexure (see Rule 15.28(4)).

 Present all relevant facts, including those that may be damaging to your case.
 It is unlikely that the other party will fail to include those damaging facts when presenting their evidence.

 It is often better to include potentially damaging evidence in your affidavit and acknowledge inappropriate past actions or behaviour.
-It is more preferable to use your affidavit as an opportunity to explain adverse evidence and present evidence to address any concerns that arise from that adverse evidence.
+It is preferable to use your affidavit as an opportunity to explain the adverse evidence and present evidence to address any concerns that arise from that adverse evidence.

 For example, you may a history of past recreational drugs which is easily proven by the other party.
 Acknowledge your past use of drugs and in your affidavit to provide evidence of how you have addressed this issue by attending drug counselling and attach results of random test drugs.